Vincit/objection.js/doc/guide/contributing.md

 3. **Run `npm install` at the root of the repo**

 4. **Run `docker-compose up` at the root of the repo**
+   - If you have local databases running, shut them down or port binding will conflict.

 5. **Create test users and databases by running `node setup-test-db` at the root of the repo**